climateclock/cclock/README.md

 makes it non-writable over the USB cable.

-To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns white.
+To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns red.
-The white light indicates that the board is now writable, so you can run `tools/matrix_run clock` again to copy any of your local edits over to the board.
-The status light can be white or purple; the mnemonic is:
+The red light indicates that the board is now writable, so you can run `tools/matrix_run clock` again to copy any of your local edits over to the board.
+The status light can be red or purple; the mnemonic is:

-  - WhITE means you can WrITE files to the board over USB
+  - Red means you can wRite (or think of a red recording light)
-  - PuRple means the board is in PRoduction mode, non-writable over USB
+  - PuRple means it's in PRoduction (non-writable over USB)

 ### Communicating with the MatrixPortal